YeeeeeHan/decentralised-social/past_projects/README.md

 ---

-In general, I have worked on many projects that are launched on a large scale, i.e. most of the projects are personal projects and done in a solo capacity.
+In general, I have not worked on many projects that are launched on a large scale, i.e. most of the projects are personal projects and done in a solo capacity.
 That is why I usually play the role of designer, developer and product manager.

 ### 1. NFT collection